kleinesfilmroellchen/spcasm/doc/src/dev/README.md

 - `test_bootrom`: Enable the S-SMP boot ROM assembler test.
 This is currently broken due to the test system itself being incapable of dealing with sections.
 - `expensive_tests`: Enable long-running tests.
 This is enabled by default, but disabled on CI as it wastes time there.
 - `clap`: Enable the `clap` crate and the two binaries `spcasm` and `brri`.
 If you want to run tests or use spcasm as a library, this is not necessary, therefore although it is a default feature, it can be disabled.

+If you want to create a release build, please compile with the `spcasm-release` profile; the standard `release` profile needs to be reserved for `wasm-pack` as it is too inflexible at the moment.

+### `spcasm-web`

+Working with the WebAssembly bindings and webpage requires a little more effort.
+You need to have `wasm-pack` and `npm`/node.js.
+In the `spcasm-web` directory:
+- Use `wasm-pack build --features wee_alloc,console_error_panic_hook --no-default-features` to generate the Wasm module and bindings.
+The two extra features are optional; `wee_alloc` reduces code size and `console_error_panic_hook` helps debugging by printing panics to the console.
+- In the `www` directory: Use `npm install` to deal with the necessary evil of several hundred JavaScript modules.
+(This unfortunately is the best way of making things "just work", plus you get a development server for free.)
+- Use `npm run start` for a development server, or `npm run build` to build files for a static web server into the `dist` directory.

 ## Architectural Overview